Why Dentists Recommend Different Crown Options & Materials

 With My Dental Advocate, patients of all ages now have an unbiased, expert second opinion to securely review their proposed dental treatment and gain the knowledge to improve their oral health.

-Step 1: Complete the questionnaire
+Step 1: Complete Questionnaire

 The questionnaire includes a brief medical history, oral hygiene habits, and an opportunity to explain your dental concerns.

-Step 2: Upload x-rays
+Step 2: Upload X-rays

 Contact your provider to request your x-rays or take a photo of them at the office.
 You can also upload dental photos, current treatment plans, periodontal probings, and other supporting documents.

-Step 3: Submit payment
+Step 3: Submit Payment

 We will privately send your information to a board-certified dentist who will securely assess your case and provide a detailed second opinion for your proposed dental work.